 open/close all folders

-- The Sandman from Sandman Mystery Theater.
+- The Sandman from Sandman Mystery Theatre.
 Notable in that he also has a hat.
 Probably the Ur-Example in fiction, since he's been sporting the look since 1939.

 - During the first few arcs of Y: The Last Man, Yorick disguises himself with a gas mask, but phones it in a bit on the coat, wearing a poncho instead.